 If you choose to grow hybrid plants, you need to be aware of the fact that saving seeds from them will not produce the same results.
 Second generation (or F2) will grow but they will all be very different from the previous year and very different from each other.
 They will also may not be as productive.
 If you don’t mind buying new seeds every year, then you can definitely go this route.

-3. Heirloom seeds are open pollinated meaning that they naturally pollinate in nature.
+Heirloom garden seeds are open pollinated meaning that they naturally pollinate in nature.
 They do not require any intervention from man to be pollinated.
 Mind you, plants can cross pollinate with another type in the same species so you may end up with some hybrid plants the next year.
 The way to remedy this is to stagger you planting so that the same species are pollinating at different times or separate plants of the same species to different parts of the garden.

 When you have open pollinated plants, you can save your seeds and replant your favorite types the following year.
 This is wonderful for being sustainable and saving money.